TGChenZP/MAST30034-A2_GroupWork_Py/README.md

 Basic Feature Engineering
-- 12. `12_R_aggregate_transact_data_withTakeRate.ipynb`  #TODO: 改input file generate时候的output
+- 12. `12_R_aggregate_transact_data_withTakeRate.ipynb`
-    Note: the second half of the notebook uses imputed missing take rates - an output of clustering.
+**Note:** the second half of the notebook uses imputed missing take rates - an output of clustering.
 But clustering used outputs from the first half of the notebook.
 SO: please run up to the line, and then run the clustering scripts, then come back to rerun the whole R_9 file.

 Clustering (for missing take rate imputation AND task of creating 3-5 separate business classes)